leojscalabrin/glorpinia-AI/README.md

 Ensure you have Python 3.8+ installed.
-Then, run the following command to install all dependencies: pip install websocket-client transformers torch huggingface_hub requests python-dotenv
+Then, run the following command to install all dependencies: pip install python-dotenv requests websocket-client langchain langchain-community langchain-huggingface faiss-cpu

 ### Environment Setup
 Create a `.env` file in the project root with the following variables: